 It takes a very long time to gain return on investments when someone takes a loan to build rentals.
 This means that a better idea would be to invest in things that return capital quickly.
 In Kenya, there is a worrying trend of arable lands giving away concrete areas, which, according to experts, will be a major threat to the food security of our country if the trend continues.
 Also, the struggle by most Kenyans, if not everyone, to own a piece of real estate rentals or any type of residential has been said to be an unwise financial investment if at all you want returns.

 Mr John Njoroge, a drug specialist who has invested in land, told the Bizna Kenya in an interview numerous individuals place a high premium on plots since they are more affordable than enormous parcels of land.
 “It is basic for individuals to secure plots and put a few rental units or condos because contrasted with putting that land to farming use, there is little regarding repetitive spending,” he said.

 He also added that various factors make property investment challenges.
-While it seems that the players in real estate are making huge profits, several factors may make an investor not get as high yields or as quick as expected.
+While it seems that the players in real estate are making huge profits selling rentals and residential homes, several factors may make an investor not get as high yields or as quick as expected.